 During its first two-years, the JTDC Foundation worked closely with the Acting Executive Director and Deputy Executive Director/Division Resident Daily Life of the JTDC to identify and raise the money to fill the gap for services and activities that promoted the positive thoughts and actions of court-involved youth while at the facility.
-Annually, JTDCF Foundation supported facility-based services and activities are serving nearly 1800 court-involved youth.
+Annually, JTDC Foundation supported facility-based services and activities while serving nearly 1800 court-involved youth.

 In response to the high rates of recidivism among court-involved youth, the JTDC Foundation expanded its intervention efforts beyond the detention center’s walls and into the community.
 Today, the JTDC Foundation is focused like a laser on providing court-involved youth with the education, skills and resources needed for them to successfully return and remain in their homes and communities as productive citizens.

 Earl L. Dunlap, Transitional Administrator

 “As the Cook County Juvenile Temporary Detention Center we are charged with the responsibility of working with some of the most emotionally charged-under privileged-high risk youth in the County of Cook, mainly from the Chicago.
 Our youth have limited exposure to life outside of the four corners of their communities.
 The JTDC Foundation is a life raft for several youth housed at our detention center.

 In order to make a meaningful impact in the lives of each juvenile that could possibly change the very course of their lives, we must expose them to life beyond their particular communities.
 Expose them to a different way of thinking, a different way to view the world, a different skill set to handle what this life brings.
 The JTDC Foundation helps provide the JTDC the ability to impact the life of each youth within its walls.”